puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 In Puppet 3, resources with `noop` set to true could escape no-op mode and cause changes if they received a refresh event (via the `notify` or `subscribe` metaparameters or the `~>` arrow).

 This is no longer possible in Puppet 4; no-op resources always stay no-op.
-For most users that's a win with no downside, but there's a slim chance that your configurations relied on this behavior, so look around to make sure.
+For most users, there's no downside to this change.
+However, you should confirm that your Puppet 3.x manifests did not rely on this unintended behavior.

 ## Check for removed features

-Several things were removed from Puppet 4, either because they no longer had practical use cases and were not being used, or there was a better work around.
+Several features were removed in Puppet 4, either because they no longer had practical use cases and were not being used, or there was a better workaround.

 ### `import` statements and node inheritance